basvdijk/firefox-extension-image-manipulation/README.md

 I wanted to know what it took to develop a Firefox extension which could manipulate images.
 This repo is the result.
 I was quite surprised how well Mozilla [documented](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) the development process.
 Another great help is their [repo](https://github.com/mdn/webextensions-examples) full with [example code](https://github.com/mdn/webextensions-examples).

-In two hours I had the basic working.
-The hardest part was to figure out how to get access to the image and manipulate it.
+In two hours I had the image flipping working.
+The hardest part was to figure out how to get access to the image so I could manipulate it.
 At the bottom of this readme you'll find the links I used for developing this extension.

 ## Features